getdish/dish/docs/next.md

 # blog

+- need to write a good intro or two blog posts for launch
 - simple static blog generator or similar
 - we should start idea gathering soon for posts
 - start sketching out posts